JunNyung-Hur/json-editor-for-AI/README.md

 ## Features

 - **No External Dependencies** - It's implemented with only python builtin libraries.
 You can run this application by simply executing main.py

+## Future works
+**This is currently in development project.**

+More features to come
+- Support for More Complex and Dynamic Data Structures
+  - Plan to extend the application to handle more intricate JSON structures and dynamic data types.

+- UI Improvements
+  - Enhance the user interface for better usability and visual appeal.

+- Dashboard for Simple EDA
+  - Implement a dashboard that enables basic Exploratory Data Analysis (EDA) on the JSON data.
+---

 ## Usage